dmd-program/dmd-100-sp18/projects/open_design/develop-iterate.md

 ## Post work to the Studio (2 files)

-Use the exact indicated file format.
+Use the indicated file format.
 You must obtain prior approval to deviate from these upload requirements.

 1. Upload a `changelog.doc`.
 2. Upload a `yourname-instructions-2.pdf` document.
 This should be a new and revised PDF document.
 Unrevised documents will not be graded.